melonpan1007/-Audio-Playback-Program/README.md

 - **Stop**: Pause the audio playback.
 - **Reset**: Restart the audio file from the beginning.
 - **Quit**: Exit the program.

+##Recommned to save the Audio file in the same directory of the Main file that is "src".